rahafalhuzali/Luxury-Ocean-Cruise-Management-System/README.md

 The **Luxury Ocean Cruise Management System** aims to:
 1. Automate cruise bookings and operations.
-2. Provide an accurate and efficient ability to coordinate cruise bookings for ship owners and operators.
+2. Provide an accurate and efficient way to coordinate cruise bookings for ship owners and operators.
 3. Ensure no overbooking occurs by managing the number of cabins (balcony, ocean view, suite, interior) per ship.

-The system includes the following primary components:
+### Primary Components:
 - **Ships**: Represent the vessels available for cruises.
 - **Cruises**: Represent the individual cruise trips.
 - **Passengers**: Represent the customers booking a cruise.
-- **Tickets**: Represent the booking details for a passenger on a cruise.

 ---